Debasish-rana/Netflix-web/README.md

 16 - implement signout feature
 17 - create Update a user's profile using firebase
-18 - Bugfix # Signup user display name and profile picture update 19 - Bugfix # If the user is not logged in redirect to the logi page 20 - create a account in TMDB to create apikey then fetch api in the documentation page 21 - get data from TMDB api now playing movie api
+18 - Bugfix # Signup user display name and profile picture update 19 - Bugfix # If the user is not logged in redirect to the login page 20 - create a account in TMDB to create apikey then fetch api in the documentation page 21 - get data from TMDB api now playing movie api
 22 - create custom hooks for now playing movies